BlackHC/mamo/README.md

 So this should be part of the cell function.

 Also, we cannot necessarily reexecute all calls because we might not store all values.

+## get_fignerprint_vid

+I don't understand the structure of this.
+OnlineCache contains the cache. get_fingerprint_vid doesn't need to be a part of it.
+And fingerprint_computable_value doesn't have to be a part of fingerprint_registry?